dtao/PhilosopherDeveloper/source/posts/2018-09-30-the-business-goal.md

 Bob thought for a moment.
 "All right, so it sounds like if we don't set up auto-scaling, we might not be able to handle peak traffic; is that right?"
 Alice nodded.
-"Then let's update the summary on this ticket to _Prepare the system for peak traffic_.
-How does that sound?"
+"Then let's update the summary on this ticket to _Prepare the servers for peak traffic_.
+I think that better captures the outcome we actually care about without being too prescriptive about a solution.
+Think of it like
+this: we don't actually care about auto-scaling per se, as long as our servers can handle production load.
+Does that sound right?"

 Alice shrugged.
-"I guess that's fine."
+"I suppose you're right.
+It's less specific, but I guess that's fine as long as the final solution meets our needs."

 The next day, Bob met with his supervisor, Carol.
 While they went over the state of Bob's project, Carol pointed to an item that caught her interest.
 "This one here," she said, pointing to Alice's ticket.
-"It says _Prepare the system for peak traffic_.
+"It says _Prepare the servers for peak traffic_.
 That sounds like a technical concern.
 What's the business goal there?"

 Bob cleared his throat.
-"Well, I guess we don't want the system to crash while our users are trying to use it," he said.
+"Well, we don't want the system to crash while our users are trying to use it," he said.
 "That could cause our customers to lose faith in us and hurt our brand."

 Carol nodded.
-"If I may," she said, taking Bob's laptop and editing the field, "perhaps we change this to: _Protect the brand by prevent an embarrassing outage_."
+"If I may," she said, taking Bob's laptop and editing the field, "perhaps we change this to: _Protect against embarrassment due to an outage_."
 She handed the laptop back to Bob.
-"Does that capture what we're _really_ after here?"
+"Think of it this way: if our servers were to crash, that wouldn't matter in itself as long as our customers didn't think less of us."

 Bob shrugged.
 "I suppose so."

 The following day, Carol was chatting with the VP of the department when Bob's project came up.
-She mentioned that one of Bob's devs was working on preventing an outage in order to avoid embarrassment.
+She mentioned that one of Bob's devs was doing some work to mitigate against potential embarrassment caused by an outage.
 "Hmm," the VP said.
 "But I wonder, is embarrassment itself really what matters to us here?
 What's the actual _business_ goal?"

 Carol considered the question.
 After a pause, she replied, "I suppose it isn't really embarrassment or the brand's reputation that matters, per se, as long as